Criminal Record

 (Penal Code Section 17(b))

-A “wobbler” is an offense that can be charged as a misdemeanor or a felony.
+A “wobbler” is an offense that can be a misdemeanor or a felony.
 The defendant can ask the court to reduce a wobbler from a felony to a misdemeanor during the case, or after a conviction.

 Restore Your Gun Rights